reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Indexing and Searching with the REST API

 Elasticsearch operations are accessed via REST APIs.
-There are two ways of adding documents to an index: adding one document at a time or adding documents in bulk.
+There are two ways of adding documents to an index:
+- adding one document at a time, or
+- adding documents in bulk.
 The API for adding individual documents accepts a document as a parameter.

 A simple PUT request to an Elasticsearch instance for storing a document looks like this: